selenium-compose/selenium-compose.io/content/scenario/overview.md

 ---
 title: Overview
 linktitle: Overview
-description: A scenario is nothing else than a tests case
+description: A scenario is nothing else than a test case.
+Each scenario describes a user actions and the expected reaction of the browser.
 categories: [scenario]
 keywords: [scenario]
 menu: